Nelly-Whitney/LITA_Class_Project3/README.md

 #### Recommendations

 1. **Targeted Retention Strategies**:
-   - Departments with the high attrition rates should be focused on to develop specific retention programs.
+   - Departments with high attrition rates should be focused on to develop specific retention programs.
    - Implement mentorship systems for new hires to improve integration and job satisfaction.
 2. **Enhance Employee Engagement**:
    - Conduct regular employee satisfaction surveys to monitor job satisfaction and work-life balance.